Kampung Buah Pala: Demolition

-In 2004 the land the village stood on was sold by the state government to a developer for redevelopment.
+In 2004, the land on which the village stood on was sold by the state government to a developer for redevelopment.
 The eventual demolition by developer Nusmetro Ventures followed a campaign by residents to save the village that was pursued in the Malaysian courts all the way to the Federal Court, a campaign of physical resistance over a number of days prior to the eventual demolition on 14 September 2009.
 This followed a promise by the Pakatan Rakyat state government to prevent the demolition during the 2008 state elections.
 Lim Guan Eng later claimed not to have been aware of the promise.

 Criticism of the demolition by Jimmy Lim subsequently led to him and others being unsuccessfully sued by Lim Guan Eng for defamation.